ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 So if the answer is no, does that mean JavaScript developers are so strange that they cannot get their heads together and agree on something?
-Do they really think people enjoy keeping up with the joneses all the time and learning a new tool every year?
+Do they really think people enjoy keeping up with the Joneses all the time and learning a new tool every year?

 When it comes to the first question, remember Joyent and the io.js schism. *Oops*.
 As to the second, I doubt it.
 Still, this is what we have to live with.
-A [guide](https://github.com/verekia/js-stack-from-scratch) for building a modern JS frontend app consits of *twelve* distinct steps, all of them quite elaborate.
-I applaud the author for the gargantuan effor in that tutorial: it's the best I've seen so far.
+A [guide](https://github.com/verekia/js-stack-from-scratch) for building a modern JS front-end app consists of *twelve* distinct steps, all of them quite elaborate.
+I applaud the author for the gargantuan effort in that tutorial: it's the best I've seen so far.
 But seriously, take a look at it!
 What the fuck?!
 I could have just rewritten my previous post with a link to that guide and rested my case!